Welcome to Pre-school Nursery 2020 - 2021

-Our fantastic Pre-school Nursery is run by a qualified teacher and experienced nursery staff.
+Our wonderful Pre-school Nursery is run by a qualified teacher and experienced nursery staff.
 We have a fantastic setting with free flow indoor and outdoor provision and we work very closely with the main school to support transition across the school.

 Teacher - Mrs L Smith

-Supported by Mrs K Clift and Mrs L Ryan
+Supported by Mrs K Clift

 For further information about home learning and our current topics please scroll down.
 For all up to date news follow us on...

-Our next intake will be in September 2020.
+Our next intake will be in January 2022.

 For information about places, or to arrange a time to come and look around, please visit our admissions page or contact school on

 0161 764 1132 or email the school at email@example.com

 Please ensure you have downloaded and completed the forms below and returned them to the school office either via e-mail or post.
 Thank you.